kg3/MMM/README.md

 ## Jem Rock, Mobile DJ (Christian Steiner)
 ### Trailer Park: Spring Meadows, Lot 53
 ### Aquarius - Birthday: January 17
-### Jem's desire to keep up with the Joneses and aspirations to leave Henpecked Junction align with Aquarius' independent and forward-thinking nature.
+### Jem's desire to keep up with the Joneses and aspirations to leave Henpecked Junction align with Aquarius' independent and forward-thinking nature. [astrology reading](./readings/rock.md)
 Jem Rock is the sassy gum-smacking DJ-for-hire.
 Jem prefers heavy metal music, and it's rare to find this record spinner without the signature black attire from head to toe.
 The doc's warned this music spewer to cut back on the three cases of root beer poured down Jem's gullet each weekend, but Jem makes it a point to eat an apple every day to avoid having to go back for checkups.